nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/elasticsearch-setup.md

 Where:

-*   `elasticsearch.addressList`&nbsp;points to one or many Elasticsearch nodes.
-Note that Nuxeo connects to the API port&nbsp;**9300**&nbsp;and not the HTTP port 9200.
+- `elasticsearch.addressList` points to one or many Elasticsearch nodes.
+Note that Nuxeo connects to the API port **9300** and not the HTTP port 9200.
-*   `elasticsearch.clusterName`&nbsp;is the cluster name to join,&nbsp;`elasticsearch`&nbsp;being the default cluster name.
+- `elasticsearch.clusterName` is the cluster name to join, `elasticsearch` being the default cluster name.
-*   `elasticsearch.indexName`&nbsp;is the name of the Elasticsearch index for the default document repository.
+- `elasticsearch.indexName` is the name of the Elasticsearch index for the default document repository.
-*   `elasticsearch.indexNumberOfReplicas` is the number of [replicas](http://www.elasticsearch.org/guide/en/elasticsearch/guide/current/replica-shards.html).
+- `elasticsearch.indexNumberOfReplicas` is the number of [replicas](http://www.elasticsearch.org/guide/en/elasticsearch/guide/current/replica-shards.html).
 By default you have 5 shards and 1 replicas.
 If you have a single node in your cluster you should set the `indexNumberOfReplicas`to `0`.
 Visit the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/guide/current/scale.html) for more information on shards and replicas.
-*   `audit.elasticsearch.indexName`&nbsp;is the name of the Elasticsearch index for audit logs.
+- `audit.elasticsearch.indexName` is the name of the Elasticsearch index for audit logs.
-*   `seqgen.elasticsearch.indexName`&nbsp;is the name of the Elasticsearch index for the uid sequencer, extensively used for audit logs.
+- `seqgen.elasticsearch.indexName` is the name of the Elasticsearch index for the uid sequencer, extensively used for audit logs.

-You can find all the available options in the&nbsp;[nuxeo.defaults](https://github.com/nuxeo/nuxeo/blob/master/nuxeo-distribution/nuxeo-distribution-resources/src/main/resources/templates-tomcat/common-base/nuxeo.defaults).
+You can find all the available options in the [nuxeo.defaults](https://github.com/nuxeo/nuxeo/blob/master/nuxeo-distribution/nuxeo-distribution-resources/src/main/resources/templates-tomcat/common-base/nuxeo.defaults).

 #### Configuring access to the cluster through Elasticsearch Shield plugin

 With [Shield plugin for Elasticsearch](https://www.elastic.co/guide/en/shield/current/introduction.html), it is possible to configure authentication to access the cluster, and then prevent unauthorized access to it.

-The configuration is done by editing the&nbsp; `nuxeo.conf` &nbsp;file and set the following values:
+The configuration is done by editing the `nuxeo.conf` file and set the following values:

 ```
 elasticsearch.shield.enabled=true